 The policy forces third-party sellers to do the following:

-- a seller must provide invoices from the manufactures,
+- a seller must provide invoices from the manufacturers,

 - a letter stating that they are an authorized seller,